-No one wants to wake up with a.
+No one wants to wake up with a toothache.
 But it’s important that you pay attention to dental pain and discomfort.
 Pain is your body’s way of telling you something is wrong.
-Fortunately, there are plenty of things within your power to do to avoid a dental emergency.
-And it starts with building healthy oral habits over time, such as brushing your teeth twice a day and flossing once daily.
+Also, the sooner you call our emergency dentists in Ann Arbor, MI, the sooner you’ll be able to find relief and restore your oral health.

 How to Avoid a Dental Emergency

 The good news is that there are plenty of things within your power to do to avoid dental emergencies, and it starts with building healthy oral habits over time.
 For example, we recommend that you brush your teeth twice a day and floss once daily.

 Here are our tips to help you avoid a dental emergency and an unexpected trip to our office.

 You probably knew this tip was coming, but brushing your teeth is probably one of the most powerful (and simple) ways you can protect your oral health.